Published on March 14, 2023

 Most Verbal Reasoning passages will involve statement-based questions.
 No passage will have a mixture of question types – they will either be True, False, Can’t Tell or Statement-Based.

+This section is designed to test your logical thinking skills from the written information, and it is very time-pressured.
 You will need to interpret 11 unique 200-400 word long passages, each accompanied by 4 questions.
-This gives you a total of 44 questions to complete in 21 minutes, giving you about 28 seconds per question.
+This gives you a total of 44 questions to complete in 22 minutes, giving you about 30 seconds per question.

 UCAT Verbal Reasoning Average Score

-The average Verbal Reasoning score in the 2022 UCAT testing cycle was 567.
-This is low in comparison to the other three sections which averaged between 616 and 659.
+The average Verbal Reasoning score in the 2024 UCAT testing cycle was 601.
+This is low in comparison to the other three sections, which averaged between 620 and 653.

 What is a Good UCAT Verbal Reasoning Score?